-Given the evidence that most participants were using their forecasts to make their decisions in round 1 (see Section 3.1), we now investigate their willingness-to-pay (WTP) for a new forecast set to be used in round 2.
+Given the evidence that most participants were using their forecasts to make their decisions in round 1 (see Sect.
+3.1), we now investigate their willingness-to-pay (WTP) for a new forecast set to be used in round 2.

-Figure 7 shows the bids participants wrote on their worksheets prior to the auction, for a second forecast set, as a function of the amount of tokens they had in their purses at the end of round 1.
-All bids are plotted and those from participants who succeeded in buying a second forecast set are displayed as red triangles on the figure.
-On average, participants were willing to pay 4,566 tokens, which corresponds to thirty-two percent of the average amount of tokens left in their purses.
-The minimum bid was zero tokens (i.e. no interest in buying forecasts for round 2), which was made by ten percent of the players.
-Half of these players were participants who were assigned the blue river (the river for which players ended the first round with on average the lowest amount of tokens in purse).
-The only three participants who never bought flood protection in the first round (i.e. who could be seen as 'risk-seeking' players) made bids of zero, 3,000 and 4,000 tokens.
-The highest bid made was 14,000 tokens, corresponding to a hundred percent of the tokens left in that participant's purse.
+Figure 7 shows the bids participants wrote on their worksheets prior to the auction, for a second forecast set, as a function of the number of tokens they had in their purses at the end of round 1.
+All bids are plotted and those from participants who succeeded in buying a second forecast set are displayed as red triangles in the figure.
+On average, participants were willing to pay 4566 tokens, which corresponds to 32 % of the average number of tokens left in their purses.
+The minimum bid was zero tokens (i.e. no interest in buying forecasts for round 2), which was made by 10 % of the Participants who purchased a 2nd forecast se bid > protecting all the time round 2 players.
+Half of these players were participants who were assigned the blue river (the river for which players ended the first round with on average the lowest number of tokens in purse).
+The only three participants who never bought flood protection in the first round (i.e. who could be seen as "riskseeking" players) made bids of zero, 3000 and 4000 tokens.
+The highest bid made was 14000 tokens, corresponding to 100 % of the tokens left in that participant's purse.
 However, this participant did not raise their hand during the auction to purchase a second forecast set.
-Nine participants (less than ten percent of the total number of players) made a bid of 10,000 tokens or above, corresponding to, on average, seventy-seven percent of the tokens they had left in their purses.
-The total cost of protecting all the time for round 2 being 10,000 tokens, as indicated on Fig. 7 by the dashed black line, bidding 10,000 tokens or more for a second forecast set was clearly pointless.
-Half of these participants were players to which the yellow river was assigned (the river that experienced the least number of floods in round 1 and for which participants thus ended the first round with on average the highest amount of tokens left in their purse) and eight out of these nine participants had a forecast set with a bias during the first round.
-These nine participants, who paid 10,000 tokens or more for the second forecast set, were removed from the subsequent analyses of the auction results, as their bids suggest that they have not understood the stakes of the game.
+Nine participants (less than 10% of the total number of players) made a bid of 10000 tokens or above, corresponding to, on average, 77 % of the tokens they had left in their purses.
+The total cost of protecting all the time for round 2 being 10000 tokens, as indicated in Fig. 7 by the dashed black line, bidding 10000 tokens or more for a second forecast set was clearly pointless.
+Half of these participants were players to which the yellow river was assigned (the river that experienced the least number of floods in round 1 and for which participants thus ended the first round with on average the highest number of tokens left in their purse) and eight out of these nine participants had a forecast set with a bias during the first round.
+These nine participants, who paid 10000 tokens or more for the second forecast set, were removed from the subsequent analyses of the auction results, as their bids suggest that they have not understood the stakes of the game.